Pittsburgh: Music

 Pittsburgh has a long tradition of jazz, blues, and bluegrass music.
-The National Negro Opera Company was founded in the city as the first all African-American opera company in the United States.
-This led to the prominence of African-American singers like Leontyne Price in the world of opera.
-One of the greatest American musicians and composers of the 20th century, Billy Strayhorn, grew up and was educated in Pittsburgh.
+The National Negro Opera Company was founded in the city as the first all-African American opera company in the U.S., helping launch the careers of African-American opera stars like Leontyne Price.
+Pittsburgh also shaped 20th-century music with influential figures like Billy Strayhorn, who grew up in the city, and pianist-composer Mary Lou Williams, who honored her hometown with a 1966 album featuring Leon Thomas.

-Pittsburgh's Wiz Khalifa is a recent artist to have a number one record.
-His anthem "Black and Yellow" (a tribute to Pittsburgh's official colors) reached number one on Billboard's "Hot 100" for the Week of February 19, 2011.
-Perry Como and Christina Aguilera are from Pittsburgh suburbs.
-The city is also where the band Rusted Root was formed.
-Liz Berlin of Rusted Root owns Mr. Smalls, a popular music venue for touring national acts in Pittsburgh.
-Hip hop artist Mac Miller was also a Pittsburgh native, with his debut album Blue Slide Park named after the local Frick Park.
+Recent artists like Wiz Khalifa have continued Pittsburgh's musical legacy, with his hit "Black and Yellow" reaching number one on the Billboard Hot 100 in 2011.
+Other notable artists from the area include Perry Como, Christina Aguilera, and the band Rusted Root, which was formed in Pittsburgh.
+Rusted Root's Liz Berlin owns Mr. Smalls, a popular venue for national touring acts.
+Hip hop artist Mac Miller, also from Pittsburgh, named his debut album Blue Slide Park after the local Frick Park.

+Pittsburgh has emerged as a leading city in the United States' heavy metal music scene.
 Many punk rock and Hardcore punk acts, such as Aus Rotten and Anti-Flag, originated in Pittsburgh.
 Pittsburgh has also seen many metal bands gain prominence in recent years, most notably Code Orange, who were nominated for a Grammy.
+The city was also home to the highly influential math rock band Don Caballero.